Skip to Content

-Enjoy a picnic this summer with these picturesque and delicious Strawberry Shortcake Cookies!
+Enjoy a picnic, afternoon tea party, or simply an indulgence this summer with these picturesque and delicious Strawberry Shortcake Cookies!
 These soft, buttery, berry-filled sweet treats are everything I love about the warm, sunny months all baked into one seriously good cookie.

 A batch of strawberry shortcake cookies are placed on a baking sheet.

-These easy, summery cookies are made in just under 30 minutes and with only 8 simple ingredients.
-If you’re looking for an easy treat that’ll impress everyone at a picnic, backyard barbecue, or pool party, this is it!
-Each soft, buttery bite of these cookies is rich with fresh strawberry flavor that pretty much tastes like sunshine!
+These easy, strawberry shortcake cookies are made in just under 30 minutes and with only 8 simple ingredients.
+Each soft, buttery bite of these cookies is rich with fresh strawberry flavor that pretty much tastes like summer.

 Cookies are stacked on top of each other on a white surface.